These light, flaky and easy-to-make classic buttermilk scones are perfect with jam, lemon curd or just eaten plain with butter.

-I’ve been on a Scone Mission since that one summer we spent at Gravenhurst where I had afternoon tea for the first time.
+I’ve been on a Scone Mission since that one summer we spent at Gravenhurst where we had afternoon tea for the first time.
 But I’m getting ahead of my story.

 We were instant fans the moment we stepped in (the A/C was full blast, to start).
 The staff was warm and friendly, the place bright and smelled of freshly baked bread, and the food delightful.